top of page

 What If I Want to Stop Therapy?

-It’s completely normal to feel the urge to pull away from therapy when things start to get hard — that’s often a sign that we’re getting close to something meaningful.
-You’re always in control of your healing process, including when and whether to continue, pause, or end therapy, and who you choose to work with.
-I welcome open conversations about how you're feeling in our work together, especially if you're unsure, frustrated, or thinking about stepping back.
-Talking about it can often lead to greater clarity, repair, or a gentler transition — ultimately, you have the power to choose what is best for you and you will find support here.
+It’s completely normal to feel the urge to pull away from therapy when things start to feel challenging — this is often part of noticing difficult emotions or experiences.
+You’re always in control of your therapy, including when and whether to continue, pause, or end sessions, and who you choose to work with.
+I welcome open conversations about how you’re feeling in our work together, especially if you’re unsure, frustrated, or considering stepping back.
+Talking about it can often bring insight, clarity, or a smoother transition.
+Ultimately, you remain in charge of your process, and you will find support here.

 What does Neuro-Integrative and Somatosensory mean?